Plugins

 php craft plugin/install commerce

-(A plugin’s handle is provided in the installation command, and appears as the last segment in its Plugin Store URL.)
+(A plugin’s handle is provided in the installation command, and appears as the last segment in its Plugin Store URL.
+It may be different than the package name.)

 # Uninstalling a Plugin